amine-sabbahi/NLP-LAB-4/README.md

 - **Evaluation**: Evaluated the models using Mean Squared Error (MSE), Mean Absolute Error (MAE), and R-squared metrics.
 The Bidirectional RNN model performed the best.

 ### Part 2: Text Generation with GPT-2
-- **Fine-Tuning GPT-2**: Fine-tuned the pre-trained GPT-2 model on a custom dataset of text prompts.
+- **Fine-Tuning GPT-2**: Fine-tuned the pre-trained GPT-2 model on a custom dataset of Midjourney image generation prompts.
 - **Text Generation**: Generated text based on given prompts, demonstrating the model's ability to produce coherent and relevant text.

 ### Part 3: Text Classification with BERT